How to File a Roof Leak Insurance Claim

 4. File Your Claim

 Most insurers let you file a claim by calling their hotline or logging into your account online.
 A few now have apps that let you submit evidence right from your phone.
-We strongly recommend calling to speak with someone because:

 • They can guide you through the process one-on-one.